sendgrid/python-http-client/README.md

 print response.body
 ```

-`POST /your/api/{param}/call` with headers, query params and data, with versioning
+`POST /your/api/{param}/call` with headers, query parameters and a request body with versioning.

 ```python
 import python_http_client